-While most chronically critically ill patientsthose with profound debilitation of multiple systems, frequently with ongoing respiratory failure-are treated in acute care hospitals, some receive care in long-term care hospitals (LTCHs).
-To qualify for Medicare payment as an LTCH, a facility, which can be freestanding or co-located with other hospitals, must meet Medicare's conditions of participation for acute care hospitals and have an average length of stay greater than 25 days for qualifying cases.2 About 71,000 Medicare beneficiaries had approximately 77,600 LTCH stays and accounted for about 51 percent of LTCHs' annual discharges in 2020.3 That year, Medicare program payments to LTCHs, exclusive of beneficiary cost sharing, were about \$3.4 billion.
+425 I Street, NW Suite 701 Washington, DC 20001 ph: 202-220-3700 www.medpac.gov While most chronically critically ill patientsthose with profound debilitation of multiple systems, frequently with ongoing respiratory failure-are treated in acute care hospitals, some receive care in long-term care hospitals (LTCHs).
+To qualify for Medicare payment as an LTCH, a facility, which can be freestanding or colocated with other hospitals, must meet Medicare's conditions of participation for acute care hospitals and have an average length of stay greater than 25 days for qualifying cases.
+About 65,000 Medicare beneficiaries had approximately 70,000 LTCH stays in 2021.2 That year, Medicare program payments to LTCHs, exclusive of beneficiary cost sharing, were about \$3.4 billion.

-Beneficiaries pay no additional deductible when transferred to an LTCH from an acute care hospital but are responsible for a deductible-\$1,600 in calendar year 2023-as the first admission during a spell of illness when admitted from the community.
-If a beneficiary's hospital stay (whether in an acute care hospital, an LTCH, or combined) extends beyond 60 days during a spell of illness, an additional copayment-\$400 per day in calendar year 2023-is required for the 61st through 90th days.
-Coverage of LTCH stays is subject to Medicare's limits on inpatient hospital care; thus, beneficiaries treated in LTCHs are covered for 90 days of hospital care per illness, with a 60-day lifetime reserve.4
+Beneficiaries pay no additional deductible when transferred to an LTCH from an acute care hospital but are responsible for a deductible-\$1,632 in calendar year 2024-at the first admission during a spell of illness when admitted from the community.
+If a beneficiary's hospital stay (whether in an acute care hospital, an LTCH, or combined) extends beyond 60 days during a spell of illness, an additional copayment-\$408 per day in calendar year 2024-is required for the 61st through 90th days.
+Coverage of LTCH stays is subject to Medicare's limits on inpatient hospital care; thus, beneficiaries treated in LTCHs are covered for 90 days of hospital care per illness, with a 60-day lifetime reserve.3